 October: James R. Hoffa quits as Trustee and becomes 10th Vice President.

-October 13-17: 16th convention held in Los Angeles; Dan Tobin steps down as International Brotherhood of Teamsters General President; Dave Beck is elected his successor.
-Convention approves moving International Brotherhood of Teamsters headquarters to Washington DC and endorses Adlai Stevenson for president.
-KTTV (LA) covers convention proceedings, it is the first union convention to be televised.
+October 13-17: 16th convention is held in Los Angeles; Dan Tobin steps down as International Brotherhood of Teamsters General President; Dave Beck is elected his successor.
+Convention approves moving International Brotherhood of Teamsters headquarters to Washington, D.C., and endorses Adlai Stevenson for president.
+KTTV (LA) covers the convention proceedings; it is the first union convention to be televised.

-January: International office is moved to Washington DC, temporary offices rented from NALC, 100 Indiana Ave.
-NW, space in the Bowen Building – International Brotherhood of Teamsters' Washington office – is also used; Einar Mohn is transferred from San Francisco to serve as assistant to Beck; national research and statistical division and publicity and promotion division are established, a national legislative division is planned; trade conference and division offices opened in Washington.
+January: International office is moved to Washington, D.C.; temporary offices are rented from NALC, 100 Indiana Ave., NW, and space in the Bowen Building – the International Brotherhood of Teamsters' Washington office – is also used; Einar Mohn is transferred from San Francisco to serve as assistant to Beck; the national research and statistical division and the publicity and promotion division are established; a national legislative division is planned; trade conference and division offices open in Washington.

 "Operation Newark,” an organizing drive for New Jersey brewery workers is a success, seen as a model for future organizing efforts.

-April: Central States Conference officially launched, James R. Hoffa as chairman.
+April: Central States Conference is officially launched, with James R. Hoffa as chairman.

 June 14-19: National Truck Check.